 Until recently the construction industry’s sustainability focus has been on reducing the energy consumption of the buildings themselves rather than the consumption of the industry as a whole.
 Buliding Regulations along with rating standards such as BREEAM and LEED have encouraged and enforced an increase to the performance of building fabrics and efficiency of heating and cooling systems.
 These changes have reduced the emissions relating to the running of buildings but leave the problems associated with emissions relating to the creation ion buildings in the first place.

 It is estimated that the construction industry is responsible for between 35 an 40% of the UKs total carbon emissions.
-This is mainly as a result of the energy embodied in the production of construction materials, many of which required high levels of energy to produce.
+This is mainly as a result of the energy embodied in the production of construction materials, many of which require high levels of energy to produce.
 This problem is then exacerbated by the industry’s economic model which favours demolition and re-building when a building reaches its perceived life-span.
 The embodied carbon ends up wasted in a landfill and the cycle repeats.

 Given this context, it’s not surprising that campaigns encouraging refurbishment in place of demolition are gaining ground.
 There is an obvious argument to keep existing structures wherever possible and to focus design skills on inventive ways to re-position and re-use existing buildings rather than conceiving new ones.